Campus Policies

 George Fox University will come alongside students who are preparing to welcome a new baby.
 Whether a pregnancy is planned or unplanned, we are prepared to help our students complete their degree, receive medical care, and navigate their new circumstances.
 Students will receive university support regardless of the circumstances of the pregnancy and there is no community accountability process.
 We hope this is helpful in removing any barrier a student may have in seeking help and support from the University.

 Every effort will be made to ensure student confidentiality.
 While some expectant parents may choose to leave the university temporarily, it is our hope that any student who continues in classes during pregnancy and new parenthood will find George Fox to be a supportive community.
-The following university offices provide services as a resource to expectant parents:
+The following university offices or individuals provide services as a resource to expectant parents:

 As you prepare to welcome your child, we pray blessings for you both and we look forward to walking alongside you as you continue your academic endeavors.